New: This is now a React library, Vanilla JS is still availableRead more

 • orientation

-up
+Stringdefault up

-up - right - down - left - up left - up right - down left - left right
+hint: up - right - down - left - up left - up right - down left - left right

 This is the orientation (or direction) of the parallax effect.
 Choose up and when scrolling down, the image will translate from the bottom to the top (so the image will translate up).
 When scrolling up, the image will translate from the top to the bottom.
 Same logic applies for all other orientations (right, down, left, up left, up right, down left, or down right).
 When 2 directions are combined (for example down right), the image will translate diagonally.